nam-vuhoang/supermetrics-assignment/README.md

 ## Backend class diagram

-The backend's class diagram below looks a bit more complicated than the previous one.
-In particular, there are a few business-logic classes. ``GraphQLServer``, ``GraphQLContext``, ``ApolloServer`` are used for resolving GraphQL requests.
+The backend's class diagram below looks a bit more complicated than the frontend's class diagram (see above).
+In particular, there are a few business-logic classes such as ``GraphQLServer``, ``GraphQLContext``, ``ApolloServer`` which are used for resolving GraphQL requests.
 Every time the ``PostService`` is requesed to fetch data, it sends 10 concurrent requests to the REST API to reduce the waiting time.
 Each request should include a short-lived token provided by the ``AuthService``.
 To avoid duplicated registration via REST API the ``AuthService`` stores and reuses only one short-lived token until one of the concurrent fetching data processes notifies it about the token expiration.
 Because many expiration notifications can be sent from concurrent processes in a short period, some of these notifications can arrive after the new token has been already received, the ``AuthService`` sets a minimum expiration period after renewing token, during which it ignores all expiration notifications.

-After receiving the original posts, the ``PostService`` sends the posts and the original ``PageFilter`` to the static method ``Blog.createBlog()``.
-This method only filters and sorts the necessary data.
-It also stores the size of all posts before pagination in the field ``Blog.totalPostCount`` which is later will be used by the frontend to display the page number.
+After receiving the original posts, the ``PostService`` sends the posts and the original ``PageFilter`` to the static method ``Blog.createBlog()`` which filters, sorts and selects some posts based on the ``PageFilter``.
+Before selecting posts (pagination), method ``Blog.createBlog()`` stores the total post count in the field ``Blog.totalPostCount`` which later can be used by the frontend to display the page number.

-Because not always clients need information about the Blog author list and their statistics, some original domain model fields were replaced with functions such as ``Blog.authors()``, ``User.stats()`` to enable lazy loading. ``ApolloServer``'s resolvers can automatically detect whether an object field is a value or a function.
+Because not always clients need information about the Blog author list and their statistics, some original domain model fields were replaced with functions such as ``Blog.authors()`` (instead ``Blog.authors``), ``User.stats()`` (instead ``User.stats``) to enable lazy loading. ``ApolloServer``'s resolvers can automatically detect whether an object f.ield is a value or a function.
 In the latter case, ``ApolloServer``'s resolvers will call the function to get the value.

 ![Backend class diagram](./docs/Backend.jpg)